saltstack/salt/doc/topics/tutorials/gitfs.rst

 backend in the master config, restarting the master, and attempting the sync again.

-This issue will be worked around in Salt 0.16.4 and newer.
+This issue is worked around in Salt 0.16.4 and newer.